ShuXingYu94/Leaf_Senescence_Index/README.md

 - **R**: For data visualization, R needs to be installed.
 You can download it [here](https://www.r-project.org/).

 ### Photo Guidelines
-Photos should be taken in a consistent environment (e.g., same background).
+- Photos should be taken in a consistent environment (e.g., same background).
 It is highly recommended to use a dedicated camera instead of a phone to ensure unified image quality.
+- In the example above, three $1(cm)^2$

 ### Parameters
 *TBC.*